artsy/artsy.github.io/_posts/2016-11-24-bringing-artsy-to-amazon-echo-alexa.markdown

 Alexa knows about the weather, but it doesn't know much about art.

-In this post I'll dig a little inside the Alexa software platform and go over the technical details of bringing Artsy to the Echo, starting with a very simple "Ask Artsy to tell me about Norman Rockwell."
+In this post I'll dig a little inside the Alexa software platform and go over the technical details of bringing Artsy to the Echo, starting with a very simple "Ask Artsy about Norman Rockwell."

 <a href='https://www.youtube.com/watch?v=FYVOAU35Sio' target='_blank'>
 <iframe width="280" height="280" src="https://www.youtube.com/embed/FYVOAU35Sio" frameborder="0" allowfullscreen></iframe>